Viktoriia-Lotvinova/rsschool-cv/cv.md

 ## Contact information
 - Email: lotvinovavita17@gmail.com
 - Skype: lotvinovavita17
-- Discourd (rs-school server): Vee(@Viktoriia-Lotvinova)
+- Discord (rs-school server): Vee(@Viktoriia-Lotvinova)
 - LinkedIn: Viktoriia Lotvinova

 ## Short information
 I have 5 years of experience working as a business analyst in the IT-sphere.
-Last two years I worked in a big international company EPAM, but I decided to switch my career path and become a FE developer.
+Last two years I worked in a big international company, but I decided to switch my career path and become a FE developer.
+I found out that the front-end was the most exciting part and started learning JS.
+Currently, my plan is to become a junior front-end developer and further grow as a FE dev.

 ## Skills and Proficiency:
-- HTML5, CSS3
+- HTML5, CSS
+- SCSS
 - JavaScript Basics
-- Git, GitHub
+- Git
 - VS Code
 - Adobe Photoshop, Figma, Avocode